antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 ### PTM Screening

-- Excluded PTMs: glycosylation, phosphorylation, methylation, acetylation, lipidation, hydroxylation, carboxylation, ubiquitination, SUMOylation, palmitoylation, farnesylation, geranylgeranylation, myristoylation, and pyroglutamation.
+- Excluded PTMs: glycosylation, ubiquitination, SUMOylation, complex acetylation, methylation, farnesylation, geranylgeranylation, palmitoylation, and myristoylation.
-- Allowed PTMs: disulfide bond formation.
+- Allowed PTMs: phosphorylation, disulfide bond formation.
 - Proteins annotated with "Not [PTM]" or "Absence of [PTM]" are not excluded but may receive a lower confidence score.

 ## Scoring System